Mashed Potato Time: Background

+Recording and release

+For the recording, Lowe selected Dee Dee Sharp, a Philadelphia teenager who had previously worked as a backing vocalist on Cameo-Parkway recordings, including Chubby Checker's "Slow Twistin'" (1962).
+Impressed by her vocal performance on that session, Lowe decided to develop Sharp as a solo artist and rush-release Sharp's debut solo single, "Mashed Potato Time", which she recorded later the same day after completing the Checker session.

+The song was recorded at Cameo's Locust Street studio in Philadelphia, featuring piano, drums, bass, guitar, tenor saxophone, and backing vocals from the Orlons.
+The arrangement was written by Dave Appell and followed the style of "Please Mr. Postman."

+The record was initially released under the title "The Mashed Potatoes", but after Lowe discovered that another song with the same title had already been issued by another label, the title was changed to "Mashed Potato Time," a phrase that did not appear in the lyrics.

-In 1996 the Campbell Soup Company featured the song in a $30 million advertising campaign, using a new, more upbeat recording by Sharp.
+In 1996, the Campbell Soup Company featured the song in a $30 million advertising campaign, using a new, more upbeat recording by Sharp.

-Chart performance
+Reception

+In a review, Billboard selected "Mashed Potato Time" as spotlight single of the week writing: "Here's another teen dance undergoing a revival and thrush Dee Dee Sharp sells the catchy tune with spirit over good combo support.
+Could get action.
+Flip is 'Set My Heart at Ease.'"

 The song reached No. 1 on the Cashbox Top 100 and Billboard R&B charts in 1962, as well as No. 2 on the Billboard Hot 100 chart.
-It reached number 2 on the New Zealand lever hit paradchartse It was kept from the No. 1 spot by "Soldier Boy" by The Shirelles.
+It reached number 2 on the New Zealand lever hit parade charts.
+It was kept from the No. 1 spot by "Soldier Boy" by The Shirelles.
 Billboard ranked it as the No. 3 song for 1962.
 It became a gold record.
 In Canada it was No. 2 for 2 weeks, also due to The Shirelles.

+Following the success of the single, Sharp recorded a sequel called "Gravy (For My Mashed Potatoes)" later in 1962.